fduquea/42_exams/Exam02/Level 1/do_op/README.md

 ## Explanation

-The provided code represents a program that performs arithmetic operations on two integers based on the operator specified as the second command-line argument.
+The provided subject asks for a program that performs arithmetic operations on two integers based on the operator specified as the second command-line argument.
 Here's a brief overview of the implementation:

 1. The program checks if there are exactly three command-line arguments passed (excluding the program name).
 2. If there are three arguments, the program proceeds with the arithmetic operation.